 English for Specific Purposes

 The requirement for good quality training in English for specific purposes (ESP) is not confined to non-English speaking countries, there is also a need in countries where English is an official language.
 I say this on the basis of my experience of legal English in Zambia where I am the Dean of the Faculty of Law at Cavendish University and Course Director for TOLES (Test of Legal English Skills).

 Whilst English is an official language and the medium of instruction in school, it will often be the second or third language that Zambians speak with their tribal language being another and then either Nyanja or Bemba.
 Invariably these other languages will come from the Bantu family.

-Whenever I mention to people that I teach legal English in Zambia the typical response is, “well don’t they speak English anyway?”
-Yes they do and in fact there are not many significant issues generally with speaking, except maybe the use of emphatic pronouns such as “Me, I am a lawyer”, or issues for the listener with L1 interference tending to result in stress being on the penultimate syllable.
+Whenever I mention to people that I teach legal and Business English Courses in Zambia the typical response is, “well don’t they speak English anyway?”
+Yes they do and in fact, there are not many significant issues generally with speaking, except maybe the use of emphatic pronouns such as “Me, I am a lawyer”, or issues for the listener with L1 interference tending to result in stress being on the penultimate syllable.